topkecleon/telegram-bot-bash/doc/1_firstbot.md

 #### [Home](../README.md)
-## Create a Telegram Bot with botfather
+## Create a Telegram Bot with Botfather
 **[BotFather is the one bot to rule them all](https://core.telegram.org/bots#3-how-do-i-create-a-bot).
 It will help you create new bots and change settings for existing ones.** [Commands known by Botfather](https://core.telegram.org/bots#generating-an-authorization-token)

 ### Creating a new Bot